This page in brief

 - References in Roman writings to Jesus and the early christians are limited in detail, but generally agree with the gospel accounts.
 Roman historians Tacitus, Pliny the younger and Suetonius all give brief references to Jesus and confirm some basic facts of his life and death.

-- The same is true of the Jewish historian Josephus, and the Jewish Talmud, if the viewpoints of the writers are taken into account (It is true that the main Josephus reference shows signs of having been amended by christians between the original writing and the copies we now have, but scholars have been able to generally agree on the sections that should be removed, still leaving a significant reference to Jesus.)
+- The same is true of the Jewish historian Josephus, and the Jewish Talmud, if the viewpoints of the writers are taken into account.
+(It is true that the main Josephus reference shows signs of having been amended by christians between the original writing and the copies we now have, but scholars have been able to generally agree on the sections that should be removed, still leaving a significant reference to Jesus.
+For more on this, see Update: Did Josephus write about Jesus?)

 Archaeology provides some significant support for some of the historical accounts in the New Testament.
 Luke, who wrote the history of the early church in the book of Acts as well as a gospel, is considered by scholars to be a very reliable historian.
 Historians once considered Luke to have made errors in certain statements which archaeology has subsequently shown to be accurate, for example, in the names, titles and dates he gives for various government officials.